-Abortion with septic shock can be a life-threatening illness.
+Abortion with septic shock is a medical emergency.
 An abortion is a procedure that ends a pregnancy.
 Septic shock occurs when an infection overtakes your body and causes very low blood pressure.

 Septic shock can affect anyone susceptible to the germs that cause infection.
 When linked with abortion, septic shock can be a dangerous complication.

 - A surgical abortion is the removal of the fetus and placenta from the woman’s uterus.
-A vacuum typically is used to extract the pregnancy material.
+The doctor typically uses a vacuum to extract the pregnancy material.

 - A medical abortion uses prescribed medications.
 These medications help the mother pass the fetus and related tissue.
 The result is similar to a miscarriage.